 The past two weeks we’ve done our share of client and company catchups and there are two key themes & questions coming out of conversations.
 First is how to think about certain groups of stocks, especially as the XOP has essentially flatlined over the past month.
 Second is regarding shut-in volumes coming back online faster than expected, with every company fielding this question and having different answers.
 We provide our thoughts on both inside.

 Search Coverage List, Models & Reports

-We reviewed the proxy materials for all 35 E&Ps under coverage to see how CEOs and management teams were compensated.
-Most important to us during this review was looking at the key drivers, how they have changed over the past two years, and what’s to come for 2018, more so than absolute pay.
-The good thing in our eyes is that producers took investor messages to heart over the past year and stepped up efforts to add more returns and debt-adjusted per-share metrics, so we see this proxy scrub as a positive support driver for the group.
-Company-by-company details within.
+We reviewed the proxy materials for E&Ps under coverage to see how management teams were compensated.
+Most important to us during this review was looking at the key drivers, how they have changed over the past two years, and what’s to come for 2020, more so than absolute pay.
+There’s still more progress to be made, but overall, we can see that boards have responded to investor pressure to improve compensation structures by making numerous adjustments to both annual and long-term payouts.

 - next →